Pointwise convergence in nilmanifolds along smooth functions of polynomial growth

-In order to finish the proof, we will consider below the case that each of the sequences $a_i(n)\Z$ is equidistributed on $\T$ for convenience (namely, they satisfy the first condition).
-It is straightforward to adapt our argument to cover the general case, since we can easily remove the integer parts for those sequences that satisfy the second or third condition as we did above.
-We can also assume that $x=\G$, since the general case is the same up to changes in notation.
+In order to complete the proof, we will consider below the case that each of the sequences $a_i(n)\Z$ is equidistributed on $\T$ for convenience (namely, they all satisfy the first condition).
+Since we can easily remove the integer parts for those sequences that satisfy the second or third condition as we did above, the argument below easily adapts to the general setting with some changes in notation.

-We rewrite the averages in \eqref{floorremove} as where $\wt{F}:\T^k\times X^k\to\C$ is the function defined by the relation
+We rewrite the averages in \eqref{floorremove} as where $\wt{f_i}:\T\times X_i\to\C$ is the function defined by the relation